adanowitz/HASSL/Hassl_spec.md

-# HASSL Language Specification
+# HASSL Language Specification (v1.4 – 2025 Edition)

-This document describes the grammar, semantics, and usage examples of **HASSL** (Home Assistant Simple Scripting Language).
+This document describes the grammar, semantics, and runtime model for
+**HASSL** — the *Home Assistant Simple Scripting Language.*

 ---